 UX Design and Beyond: Shifting the Focus From User-Centered to Use-Centered Design

-Mile Two is committed to going beyond a user-centered perspective to consider the wider scope reflected in a use-centered framework.
+Mile 2 is committed to going beyond a user-centered perspective to consider the wider scope reflected in a use-centered framework.
 Use-centered design focuses on the user, the domain, and the interface and surveys the work domain to identify the field of possibilities or conversely, the constraints that bound the field.

 Table of Contents